 Q: How long do I have to wait to wash my car at a car wash?

-Q: If I have a crack can my windshield be repaired, or does it have to be replaced?
+Q: If I have a crack, can my windshield be repaired, or does it have to be replaced?

 Q: How much does it cost?

 A: The cost of windshield replacements can vary greatly from car to car.
 Newer cars with fancy technology such as sensors and cameras will be significantly more expensive to replace.
-Choosing OEM glass versus aftermarket glass will also play a role.
+Choosing OEM glass versus aftermarket glass also plays a role.
 Our highly trained and experienced technician will give you an honest assessment and a fair quote based on your vehicle.

 Q: I just have a few small chips in my windshield.
 Can you repair them?

 A: Yes!
 We offer chip repair for small chips (under the size of a 25¢ quarter).
-Make sure to give us a call to inquire about the possibility of fixing chips versus doing a full windshield replacement.
+Make sure to give us a call about the possibility of fixing chips versus doing a full windshield replacement.

 Q: What about my inspection sticker and other windshield attachments?